When Nursing Homes Neglect The Elderly, We Must Hold Them Accountable

 Families who are unable to provide care for an elderly relative place their trust in nursing homes to provide the care their loved one needs.
 So it’s especially devastating when nursing homes abuse or neglect the very people they are supposed to protect.

-Contrary to popular belief, nursing home abuse is not considered the same as medical malpractice, but medical malpractice is the overall umbrella of which nursing home negligence falls under.
+Contrary to popular belief, nursing home abuse is not considered the same as medical malpractice, but medical malpractice is the overall umbrella under which nursing home negligence falls.
+Friedman Domiano & Smith Co., L.P.A., has worked with clients throughout Ohio who need help seeking justice.

 What are the most commons signs of nursing home abuse?